telerik/xaml-docs/controls/radtreeview/features/dragdrop/drag-and-drop.md

 	End Sub
 {{endregion}}

 >tip In data binding scenario it is recommended to assign an INotifyCollectionChanged implementation (like ObservableCollection&lt;T&gt;) to the ItemsSource of RadTreeView.
 Otherwise, the drag/drop actions won't be reflected properly in the UI.
 Additionally, the __ItemsSource__ of the treeview items where drag/drop action will happen should be initialized.
 In case, the corresponding ItemsSource is null, the drop action won't get executed.
-Also, if the ItemsSource of RadTreeView or RadTreeViewIte is not an __IList__ implementation, then the drop operation is not allowed.
+Also, if the ItemsSource of RadTreeView or RadTreeViewItem is not an __IList__ implementation, then the drop operation is not allowed.

 ## Enable Drag of Multiple Items